GambitAcid/Extract-Transform-Load-Gun-Violence-in-America/README.md

 ![gvpost](https://user-images.githubusercontent.com/101227638/173212929-4c309401-d093-4c8c-9908-d61b37741264.png)

-Please reference the included “Gun Violence ETL.png” for a visualization of this overall process.
-Please also reference the included “Technical Report” for a more detailed explanations.
+Please “Technical Report” for a more detailed information, visuals and explanations.

 OurWBS was as follows: